leangjia/blender_docs/manual/modeling/meshes/editing/edge/bevel.rst

       when the unbeveled edges attached to beveled edges meet at an angle besides a right angle.

    For vertex-only bevels, the Offset and Depth types measure from the original vertex.
-   The Width type is measured from a new vertex to the center of the new face (as half the amount).
+   The Width type is measured from a new vertex to the center of the new face (as half the *Width*).

 Width :kbd:`A`
-   You can change the bevel amount by moving the mouse towards and away from the object, a bit like with transform tools.
+   You can change the bevel width by moving the mouse towards and away from the object, a bit like with transform tools.
-   The exact meaning of the value depends on the *Amount Type* option (see below).
+   The exact meaning of the value depends on the *Width Type* option (see above).
    As usual, the scaling can be controlled to a finer degree by holding :kbd:`Shift` to scale in 0.001 steps.
    :kbd:`LMB` finalizes the operation, :kbd:`RMB` or :kbd:`Esc` aborts the action.